The Affordable Care Act Resource Center

 - If you are among 4 million eligible small businesses, you can receive tax credits to help you cover the cost of providing coverage to your employees.

-- If you have a child under the age of 19, he or she can no longer be denied coverage by an insurance company for having a “pre-existing condition.”
+- You or your child can no longer be denied coverage by an insurance company for having a “pre-existing condition.”

 - Your insurance company can no longer place a lifetime limit on your coverage.
 Such limits have caused some families to declare bankruptcy.